Weak mixing directions in non-arithmetic Veech surfaces: Construction of directions with non-trivial eigenfunctions

-To build directions with eigenvalues, we use a criterion proved in~\cite{BressaudDurandMaass} which is a partial reciprocal of the Veech criterion (see Section~\ref{section:veech_criterion}).
+To build directions with eigenvalues, we use a criterion proved in~\cite{BressaudDurandMaass} which is a partial converse of the Veech criterion (see Section~\ref{section:veech_criterion}).
 An earlier version of this criterion appears in the paper of Veech~\cite{Veech1984}.
 The criterion of~\cite{BressaudDurandMaass} only concerns \emph{linearly recurrent systems}: the translation flow of $(S,\omega)$ is linearly recurrent if there exists a constant $K$ such that for any horizontal interval $J$ embedded in $(S,\omega)$ the maximum return time to $J$ is bounded by $K/|J|$.
-Equivalently, a translation surface is linearly recurrent if and only if the associated Teichm\"uller geodesic is bounded in the moduli space of translation surfaces.
+Equivalently, a translation surface is linearly recurrent if and only if the associated forward Teichm\"uller geodesic is bounded in the moduli space of translation surfaces.
+For these equivalence we refer to the so-called \emph{Vorobet's identity} in the paper of Marchese-Hubert-Ulcigrai~\cite{MarcheseHubertUlcigrai}.

 \begin{theorem}[\cite{BressaudDurandMaass}] Let $U$ be a relatively compact open subset in the moduli space $\MM_g(\kappa)$ in which the Hodge bundle admits a trivialization and let $A_n$ be the associated Kontsevich Zorich cocycle.
 Let $(S,\Sigma,\omega) \in U$ be such that the return times to $U$ have bounded gaps, then \begin{enumerate} \item $\nu$ is a continuous eigenvalue of $(S,\omega)$ if and only if there exists an integer vector $v \in H^1(S;\Z) \backslash \{0\}$ such that